-Today in science: Uranus discovered by accident | EarthSky.org
+Uranus discovered by accident in 1781 by William Herschel

-March 13, 1781.
-The seventh planet – Uranus – was discovered on this date, completely by accident.
-British astronomer William Herschel was performing a survey of all stars of at least magnitude 8 – stars slightly too faint to be seen with the eye alone, in other words.
-That’s when he noticed a very faint object – only barely above the limit for viewing with the eye – that that moved in front of the fixed stars.
-This movement clearly demonstrated the object was closer to us than the stars.
-At first he thought he had found a comet.
+The 7th planet – Uranus – was discovered on March 13, 1781, completely by accident.
+British astronomer William Herschel was performing a survey of all stars of at least magnitude 8.
+These are stars slightly too faint to see with the eye alone.
+That’s when he noticed a very faint object – only barely above the limit for viewing with the eye – that moved in front of the fixed stars.
+This movement clearly demonstrated that the object was closer to us than the stars.
+At first, he thought he had found a comet.
 Later, he and others realized it was a new planet in orbit around our sun, the first new planet discovered since ancient times.

 Astronomers later learned they had observed Uranus as far back as 1690.
 They’d just never really noticed it before.
 It was Herschel who first realized the true nature of this distant light in our sky.